bfeif/personal-website/content/posts/why-are-the-most-common-verbs-irregular-20220623.md

 | _1st person plural present_ | -amos              | nós andamos<br>_(we walk)_ | nós chegamos<br>_(we arrive)_  | nós damos<br>_(we give)_      | **nós somos<br>_(we are)_**  |
 | _3rd person plural present_ | -am                | eles andam<br>_(I walk)_   | eles chegam<br>_(they arrive)_ | **eles dão<br>_(they give)_** | **eles são<br>_(they are)_** |

-Any conjugation that adheres to the "regular rules" (in unbolded text in the table above) is a regular conjugation; in contrast, any conjugation that deviates from these rules (in bold text in the table above) is an irregular conjugation.

-## Where do Irregular Verbs come from?
+## Where do Irregular Verbs Come from?

 You might notice in the table above that the verbs are ordered from left to right, by both increasing frequency-of-usage and number of irregular conjugations (in Portuguese, like in English, "to give" and "to be" are two of the most commonly used, most irregular verbs).
 This correlation between frequency-of-usage and number of irregular conjugations is generally the rule, regardless of the language.
 So, why is this the case?

 I started researching this question, and came across an interesting hypothesis by a linguist [/u/bohnicz](https://www.reddit.com/user/bohnicz/) in a [thread on the linguistics subreddit](https://www.reddit.com/r/linguistics/comments/97wfeq/why_are_the_most_common_verbs_always_treated_as/):

 > At least for \[Indo-European\] languages, the verbs meaning _to be_ (usually) are the most irregular verbs in the entire language, with a so-called suppletive paradigm consisting of three or more different roots.
 >
 > Just take a look at the Old High German forms of _sīn_ 'to be': _bim ~ bin : bist : ist ; birum ~ birun : birut : sind_ (Indicative) _sī : sīst : sī ; sīn : sīt : sīn_ (Subjunctive) This paradigm already contains words formed from three different roots, and we havn't looked at the past tense and conditional mood yet...
 >
 > **Irregular verbs tend to be VERY old and highly frequent in use - being highly frequent is in fact what keeps them from becoming "regular" verbs.**

-## Use it or Lose it
+## Use It or Lose It

 So, it's less about where the _irregular_ verbs come from, and more about where the _regular_ verbs come from.
 If we think about verbs that have been created in the past 20 years (e.g. "to email", "to text", or "to google") all of them follow the regular verb conjugation patterns of adding an '-ed' to form the past tense (e.g. "I emailed you yesterday" or "I just googled it").
 With this, the oldest, most irregular, most frequent verbs (like "to give" and "to be") have been around in our language since a time when conjugation rules were different.
-All the old verbs that were birthed alongside "to give" and "to be" have since slipped into a bottomless pit of irrelevance, and new, more regular verbs replaced them to define the new concepts we discovered as our world unfolded.[^1]
+All the old verbs that were birthed alongside "to give" and "to be" have since slipped into a bottomless pit of irrelevance, and new, more regular verbs replaced them to define the new concepts we discovered as our world unfolded before us.[^1]

-## Show me the Data
+## Show Me the Data

 To understand the numerical relationship between verb frequency-of-usage and verb irregularity, we need to measure the two quantities from data.